-Do you know who your target audience are and do you know how to speak to them through your video content?
+Do you know who your target audience is?
+Do you know how to speak to them through your video content?

-Once you have figured out your target audience, be that a gender, ethnicity, age group, political stance and so on, it is then time for considering how that set of people think, how they act and how they perceive you as a brand, if they know you at all.
+Once you have figured out your target audience, be that gender, ethnicity, age group, political stance, and so on, it is then time for considering how that set of people think, how they act and how they perceive you as a brand if they know you at all.

 Use social media to see what your audience already says about you and who else your audience follows online.
 This will help you gain an understanding of how your audience portrays themselves on the Internet without dealing with you directly.